novayo/LeetCode/0973_K_Closest_Points_to_Origin/README.md

 * Memory Usage: 20.4 MB, less than 26.39% of Python3 online submissions for K Closest Points to Origin.

 > max_heap

+---

+try_3.py: O(klogk) O(k)

+* Runtime: 848 ms, faster than 47.78% of Python3 online submissions for K Closest Points to Origin.
+* Memory Usage: 20.7 MB, less than 12.33% of Python3 online submissions for K Closest Points to Origin.

+> max heap